 There are members in most churches who do not realize that the real evidence of their love for Christ and genuine conversion is the burden they have to give the gospel message to others.
 The elder is the shepherd of the flock, and should carry a heavy burden for every member of his church, that they all may be filled with the Spirit of Christ, and that they may be trained to become efficient laborers for him.
-The studies in this program will help the elder to make clear to his members the world to the fill in the filler for the studies. his members the real test of their faith in the Lord.
+The studies in this program will help the elder to make clear to his members the real test of their faith in the Lord.